 Because we were in no hurry to buy and move I wanted to take our time and find the right place in our neighbourhood.
-We could have easily found a home that would work in a difference area of the city, but location was important to me.
+We could have easily found a home that would work in a different area of the city, but the location was important to me.

 After a few weeks of looking and some back and forth negotiating we bought our next home.
 The only “problem” was that we wanted to do some massive renovations to make the place perfect for us.
 These renovations would take a few months so we needed to come up with a plan.

 Buying in a buyer’s market is not a good time to sell.
 Our original plan was to sell our home.
 Unfortunately, because the market was a bit of a low, even though there was no mortgage on our home, selling it now would mean that we would lose money.

 Related Post: How we Paid off our Mortgage in Under 5 Years

 So we did what any real estate investor would do – we decided to convert our home into a rental property.
 We refinanced our now rental to divert that money into our new home.

 We got possession of our new home in early July and the renovations would not be complete until early September.
 This meant that would potentially have 3 months of double mortgage payments.